Class B CDL Explained

 Class B licenses cover heavy single vehicles (a GVWR of more than 26,000 pounds) that are not hitched to trailers, but have an attached cab and cargo area, or a detached towed cargo vehicle that weighs less than 10,000 pounds.
 Examples of vehicles in the Class B category include straight trucks, buses, box trucks, and dump trucks with small trailers.
 Drivers must be at least 18 years old to get a Class B CDL.
 Unlike with Class A CDLs, drivers with Class B CDLs are only allowed to drive within the state that issued the license.
 However, if you do not currently meet the requirements to obtain a Class A CDL, starting with a Class B can be an excellent way to gain experience on the road until you are able to qualify.

 Another wise move as you begin your driving career – or even if you've been driving for years – is to make an affordable investment that could help you ensure your future in the truck driving industry: membership in Drivers Legal Plan.
-Our experienced legal team has helped more than 350,000 drivers all over the United States protect their driving records.
+Our experienced CDL lawyers have helped more than 350,000 drivers all over the United States protect their driving records.